 Who should I contact if I have a financial problem?

 Student Financial Services is here to answer your questions.
 The team is working remotely and is available from 8 a.m. until 5 p.m.
 Monday through Friday.
 The best way to contact us is via email at firstname.lastname@example.org or you may contact our call center at (914) 633-2497.

 Will I be able to continue my student employment?

-Some student employment, including work study and graduate assistantships, may continue if the job can be performed remotely.
+Some student employment may continue if the job can be performed remotely.
 Students should contact their supervisors for more details and receive confirmation in writing approving working remotely.
 Hours will still be required to be entered into the NextGen system.

 Will I get a refund for Spring 2020 Tuition and Fees?

-The College continues to provide instructional and administrative services and are committed to delivering a high quality education to our students.
+The College continues to provide instructional and administrative services and is committed to delivering a high quality education to our students.
 Tuition and fees will not be refunded.

 Will I get a refund for unspent meal plan dollars?

 All unspent meal plan points will be rolled over to the fall 2020 semester as Flex points and can be used both on or off campus.
 For students who are graduating, unspent meal plan points will be credited automatically to their student accounts and refunded.
 Since the meal plan is still active, the meal plan credits will be processed at the end of the term.